- Oops!Something went wrong.Please try again later.

 Duke Realty Corp.
-DRE is scheduled to report third-quarter 2020 earnings on Oct 28, after the market closes.
-The company’s results will likely reflect year-over-year growth in its funds from operations (FFO) per share.
+DRE is scheduled to report second-quarter 2020 earnings on Jul 29, after the market closes.
+The company’s results will likely reflect year-over-year growth in its funds from operations (FFO) per share and revenues.

-In the last reported quarter, this industrial real estate investment trust (REIT) posted a positive surprise in terms of FFO per share.
-Results reflected rent growth on new and renewal leases, higher in-service occupancy and leasing of new developments.
+In the last reported quarter, this industrial real estate investment trust (REIT) posted a negative surprise in terms of FFO per share.

 Duke Realty Corporation Price and EPS Surprise